desteves/buzz/README.md

 # Buzz

-A chatGPT-powered Golang app that is gated with Google Auth (OAuth).
+A Gemini-powered Golang app that is gated with Google Auth (OAuth).

 This app also works with [Pulumi ESC](https://www.pulumi.com/product/esc/) for secrets management.
 [Pulumi ESC](https://www.pulumi.com/product/esc/) integrates with 1Password and many others.
 To configure Pulumi ESC with 1Password define an environment following the syntax shown [here](https://www.pulumi.com/docs/esc/providers/1password-secrets/).
 Example for the `buzz-dev-environment` Environment: